iExecBlockchainComputing/documentation-tools/documentation/tools/web3mail/methods/sendemail.md

 ### contentType (optional)

-This may be one of: `text/html`, `text/plain`.
+This may be one of: `text/html`, `text/plain` (default `text/plain`).
 This is used by the mail client to properly render the delivered text.

 ### senderName (optional)